 - Is familiar with, and can critically evaluate, current and evolving processes and disruptive technologies within the field of cyber security.

 - Is able to identify appropriate stakeholders and communicate, network and collaborate with these stakeholders at an appropriate level while considering security and confidentiality.

 - Is able to engage in critical self-reflection, and reflect upon relevant ethical and professional issues, as part of the lifelong learning strategy required of a cyber security professional.

-The expertise and skills of this bachelor program are sought after as cyber security issues continue to become increasingly significant across all sectors.
-This has been driven over recent years by the development and adoption of new technology in the race to exploit the digitalisation of commercial and domestic products and systems.
+The expertise and competence gained from this study programme is in high demand as the investigation of cyber incidents and digital systems continues to increase significantly across all sectors.
+The demand is driven by the expanding development and adoption of new technology in the race to exploit the digitalisation of commercial and domestic products and systems.

 According to Abelia there is a worrying deficit of people with strong technology skills in Norway.
 The distance between needs and available expertise ranges from 24 to 113 percent.
 The best-case scenario suggests that by 2030, one in four ICT positions will be vacant.

-Most large businesses that rely on information technology have the need for people with expertise in cyber security to secure their digital assets.
-This bachelor's degree provides a unique qualification for handling challenges across a variety of organisations and industry sectors.
+The demand for cybersecurity experts is high, all organisations have the need for people with expertise in cyber security to secure their digital assets.
+This bachelor's degree provides a qualification and skills for handling challenges across a variety of organisations and industry sectors.

 Are you ready to become a skilled cyber security professional?
 Apply now for Bachelor in Cyber Security and embark on an exciting and fulfilling career path.
 Contact the admissions team for more information on the application process, financial aid, and programme requirements.

 Students who wish for further training in information- and cyber security can apply for studies related to computing, cyber security or network security at the master level by Norwegian or international universities.

 Do you have questions about the program or your education choice in general?
 Register and get free study guidance.